simrank3/TCB_Loan_Approval_Process/README.md

 ## Data

 Data was taken from [kaggle.com](https://www.kaggle.com/datasets/fedesoriano/company-bankruptcy-prediction).
 It has financial information on 6,800 companies and if they declared bankruptcy between 1999 and 2009.
+As per the report, company bankruptcy is defined based on the business regulations of the Taiwan Stock Exchange.

 This data will be helpful in understanding what factors are indicators a company will go bankrupt and what factors TCB should prioritize.